grantcolley/dotnetwhat/README.md

 <br>

 Local variables and parameters are pushed onto the **stack** in the order they are created and popped off the **stack** on a last in first out (LIFO) basis.
 Local variables and parameters are scoped to the method in which they are created.
 The **stack** is self-maintaining so when the executing code leaves the method they are popped off the **stack**.

+Local variables and parameters that are [reference types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) push the reference, or pointer, to the object onto the stack, however, the object itself is always stored on the [managed heap](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap).
+While each thread has it's own stack memory, all threads share the same [heap](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap) memory.

+The [managed heap](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap) consists of two heaps, the small object heap and the [large object heap (LOH)](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap) for objects that are 85,000 bytes and larger, which are usually arrays.
+The small object heap is divided into three generations, 0, 1, and 2, so it can handle short-lived and long-lived objects separately lfor optimization reasons.
+- Gen 0 - newly allocated objects that are short lived.
+Garbage collection is most frequent on Gen 0.
+- Gen 1 - objects that survive a collection of Gen 0 are promoted to Gen 1, which serves as a buffer between short-lived objects and long-lived objects.
+- Gen 2 - objects that survive a collection of Gen 1 are considered long-lived objects and promoted to Gen 2.

+The [LOH](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap) is sometimes referred to as generation 3.

 #### Releasing Memory